-Each child at SEN support will have termly Individual Education Plans or a review of their Support Plan produced by the class teacher in conjunction with the SENCo and be part of a Provision Map updated half termly by the SENCo.
+Each child at SEN support will have targets regularly reviewed or a review of their Support Plan produced by the class teacher in conjunction with the SENCo and be part of a Provision Map updated termly by the SENCo.
 Overall performance for this group of children will be analysed half termly by the teacher and SENCo and the progress of these children will be discussed at each Pupil Progress Meeting three times a year, together with the other children within each class.